When Science Meets Facebook: The Myth of Seeing “Heavy Metals” in Someone’s Eyes

 Let’s make one thing clear: you cannot see heavy metal buildup in the eyes with the naked eye.

-Why Heavy Metal Buildup Isn’t Visible
+Why Heavy Metal Accumulation Isn’t Visible

-What the “Heavy Metal” Claim Implies
+What the “Heavy Metal” Claim Is Really Pointing To

 How Heavy Metals Actually Affect the Eye

-The Real Cost of Mis-seeing
+The Real Cost of Mis-Seeing

 Science is methodical, not mystical.